Benecoder/TicTacToeTreeSearch/README.md

 <b> TTTMCTS - TicTacToe monte Carlo Tree Search </b>

 This file uses the TicTacToe class from TicTacToe2.py and the searched tree to classify the moves into moves that could lead to a win and moves that could not.
-It then calculates the quotient of wins vs. Possible Outcomes and chooses the highest cut.
+It figures out wich move is the best and does not lead to disaster one move after.